MicrosoftDocs/customer-insights/ci-docs/audience-insights/measures.md

    1. Select **Edit dimensions** to add data attributes you want to group the measure values by.
 For example, city or gender.
 By default, the *CustomerID* dimension is selected.
    1. Select **Done** to add the dimensions to the measure.

 1. If there are multiple paths between the data entity you mapped and the Customer entity, you have to choose one of the identified [entity relationship paths](relationships.md).
-Measure results may wary depending on the the selected path.
+Measure results can vary depending on the selected path.
    1. Select **Data preferences** and choose the entity path that should be used to identify your measure.
    1. Select **Done** to apply your selection.

 <!-- screenshot-->

 1. To add more calculations for the measure, select **New calculation**.
 You can only use entities on the same entity path for new calculations.
-Additional calculations will show as new colums in the measure output entity.
+More calculations will show as new columns in the measure output entity.

-1. Select **...** on the calucation to **Duplicate**, **Rename**, or **Remove** a calculation from a measure.
+1. Select **...** on the calculation to **Duplicate**, **Rename**, or **Remove** a calculation from a measure.

-1. In the **Preview** area, you'll see the data schema of the measure output entity, inlcuding filters and dimensions.
+1. In the **Preview** area, you'll see the data schema of the measure output entity, including filters and dimensions.
 The preview reacts dynamically to changes in the configuration.

 1. Select **Run** to calculate results for the configured measure.
 Select **Save and close** if you want to keep the current configuration and run the measure later.